Consolidation bill

-A consolidation bill is a bill introduced into the Parliament of the United Kingdom with the intention of consolidating several Acts of Parliament or Statutory Instruments into a single Act.
-Such bills simplify the statute book without significantly changing the state of the law, and are subject to an expedited Parliamentary procedure.
+A consolidation bill is a bill introduced into the Parliament of the United Kingdom with the intention of consolidating several acts of Parliament or statutory instruments into a single act.
+Such bills simplify the statute book without significantly changing the state of the law, and are subject to an expedited parliamentary procedure.
+Once enacted a consolidation bill becomes a consolidation act.